victorK8/jQuery/README.md

 ### Lesson 3.
 Event Listeners with jQuery

-- What are browser events?
-Actions that user do during browser navigation.
+- **What are browser events?** Actions that user do during browser navigation.
 For example, to clik the mouse.
-Google Chrome Browser has a function ```monitorEvents(ElementToWatch)``` (It doesn`t work in javascript).
+Google Chrome Browser has  a function ```monitorEvents(ElementToWatch)``` (It doesn´t work in javascript).

+- For managing events, if it's needed three aspects:

+    - Target element to listen

+    - Event we want to react

+    - Actions to take in response

+- **Events with jQuery**

+``.on(events, function handler) `` function that attachs an event handler function for one or more events to the selected elements.

+There are some shorcuts of that function based on event.